-If you’re an active beachgoer, surfer or water baby, chances are you’ve complained about having to lather on the sunscreen every other time you turn around.
-After all, it’s recommended to reapply sunscreen every two hours or so ― especially if you’re toweling off, swimming or sweating frequently.
+If you’re an active beachgoer, surfer or water baby, chances are, you’ve complained about having to lather on the sunscreen every other time you turn around.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And although this won’t solve all your problems ― because it’s recommended to be used in coordination with sunscreen ― may we introduce to you sun protection clothing?
+And although this won’t solve all of your problems ― because it’s recommended to be used in coordination with sunscreen ― may we introduce to you sun-protective clothing?

 Huh?
-How is it different than just regular old clothes, you ask?
+How is it different from just regular old clothes, you ask?

 UV light can penetrate through the micro holes in the weaves of regular clothes or can even travel directly through a light-colored shirt.
 With UPF clothing, the block is much greater, giving you more protection from the sun.

-Most sun protection clothing looks and feels like active wear or athleisure and comes in a variety of shirts, leggings and hats.
-And because of the higher thread count, it often feels a little more luxurious vs. your standard T-shirt.
+Most sun-protective clothing looks and feels like activewear or athleisure and comes in a variety of shirts, leggings and hats.
+And because of the higher thread count, it often feels a little more luxurious vs. your standard t-shirt.

-“Most sun protected fabrics are UPF 50 or higher ― so better than your typical SPF sunscreen,” says Dr. Vij.
-“But it’s recommend for people to choose a mixture of both sunscreen and clothing to get the best possible protection.”
+“Most sun-protected fabrics are UPF 50 or higher ― so better than your typical SPF sunscreen,” says Dr. Vij.
+“But it’s recommended for people to choose a mixture of both sunscreen and clothing to get the best possible protection.”